xtremind/spotipi-eink-v3/README.md

 * Button C - play/pause
 * Button D - switch playlist

-I is recommendation to use Raspberry Pi Zero 2.
+I recommend a Raspberry Pi Zero 2 with GPIO pins, which has the necessary power and is small enough to make a sleek final product.

 The display refresh time is ~30 seconds.